-The Company also has obligations related to convertible debentures and related interest which have been excluded from the above table as the Company has the option to settle the convertible debentures and related interest by the issuance of the Company¢s Common Shares.
+The Company also has obligations related to its Convertible Debentures and related interest which have been excluded from the above table as the Company has the option to settle the Convertible Debentures and related interest by the issuance of the Company & Common Shares.

-The purchase commitments included in the table above are comprised primarily of annual, base-fixed fees under a consulting agreement with Yeoman & Company Paralegal Professional Corporation, disclosed in the section below entitled "Transactions with Related Parties".
-Committed payments for the period of April 2020 to December 2034 total \$4,949.
+The purchase commitments included in the table above are comprised primarily of annual, base fixed fees under a consulting agreement with Yeoman & Company Paralegal Professional Corporation, disclosed in the section below entitled "Transactions with Related Parties".
+Committed payments for the period of July 2020 to December 2034 total \$4,865.